 - 2.4.
-The purposes of a National Park are set out in section 5(1) as follows: - conserving and enhancing its natural beauty, wildlife and cultural heritage, and - promoting understanding and enjoyment of its special qualities by the public.
+Natural Beauty and (for National Parks only) Opportunities for Open-Air Recreation are the designation criteria which must be satisfied for an area to be designated. - 2.5.
+The purposes of a National Park once designated are set out in section 5(1) as follows: - conserving and enhancing its natural beauty, wildlife and cultural heritage, and - promoting the understanding and enjoyment of its special qualities by the public.